Jinwooooo/jinwooooo-blog/_posts/2019-07-01-lung-cancer-histology-image-classifcation-with-cnn-(index-general).md

 <img src="../uploads/lung-cancer-cnn-actual.png">

 The reason behind understanding basic visual features is that usually in machine/deep learning you usually have incremental models.
-By knowing the visual features, it may act as a good guidance on where to touch on your model to be better than the preceding model.
+By knowing the visual features, it may act as a good guidance on where to touch on your model to enhance it.
 I'd also like to mention that the images below were handpicked by me in order to have a good look on the known visual features.
 It is possible for histology images to have very little features of what I have mentioned below.

 <img src="../uploads/lung-cancer-cnn-norm-adc-visual-features.png">